 Seekers visited this project regularly during the PAVA pilgrimages.
 The Banksons maintain our link with the Reforestation Project.

-Seekers’ contribution enables SOIL to quickly respond to changing conditions on the ground in the communities it serves. .
+Seekers’ contribution enables SOIL to quickly respond to changing conditions on the ground in the communities it serves.
 Seekers funds will be used to expand SOIL’s services to more neighborhoods in Cap Haitien.
-Erica Lloyd, who grew up in Seekers Church and is a member, serves on SOIL’s leadership team.
+Erica Lloyd, who grew up in Seekers Church and is a member, served on SOIL’s leadership team for many years, and maintains contact for Seekers.